akeneo/pim-docs/migrate_pim/upgrade_major_version.rst

 Migrate from 2.3 to 3.0
 ------------------------------

-To migrate from 2.0 to 3.0 version, you can simple follow the migration guides:
+To migrate from 2.0 to 3.0 version, you first need to go through minor versions.

+For instance, if you are on the 2.0 version, you will have to migrate to the 2.1, then the 2.2 and finally the 2.3.

+From the 2.3 version, you will be able to follow this migration guide:

 **Community Edition**